 Colin Ryder has over twenty five years experience in successfully initiating, managing and resourcing conservation projects in the Wellington region.
 He has also led several campaigns to protect conservation values locally, including the purchase of Baring Head and the establishment of the Taputeranga Marine Reserve.
 Colin has been instrumental in forming a number of conservation groups, such as the Friends of Baring Head and the Friends of Mana Island.
 He has received several national and regional awards for his volunteer work.

-Mark Dean (Bay of Plenty)
+Mark Dean (Tauranga)

-Former director of both Naturally Native which he founded 25 years ago and Natural Environments Ltd an ecological restoration company.
+Former director of both Naturally Native which he founded 25 years ago and Natural Environments Ltd, an ecological restoration company.
 Mark is a past president and a life member of the Nursery and Garden Industry Association and was the founding chair of the Horticultural Industry Training Organisation.
 In 2011 Mark received the Loder Cup, New Zealand highest conservation honour, for his outstanding contribution to native flora conservation in New Zealand.

-David Bergin (Bay of Plenty)
+David Bergin (Rotorua)

 David is a restoration ecologist covering a range of ecosystems including coastal sand dunes, riparian areas, shrublands and forests focusing on the planting and management of native plants.
 He is Senior Scientist and Director of Environmental Restoration Ltd and has nearly 40 years of experience in restoration to meet multiple purposes from enhancing indigenous biodiversity and management of cultural resources, to sustainable production potential of planted native forests.
 He is founding trustee of both the Coastal Restoration Trust of New Zealand and Tane’s Tree Trust, and is a trustee of The Project Crimson Trust.